blinky893/jtd-personal-blog/docs/1-my-work/1-1-online-help.md

 - Processes for monitoring Google Analytics of the pages and carrying out user testing were agreed to ensure continuous improvement.

 ## What I learned
-So much!
 This project was an excellent - and fast - introduction to UX and Content Design in an Agile delivery environment.

 **Technical skills:**  card sorting, tree testing, readability, information architecture, and how to use Jira and Confluence.